MHosseinHashemi/MHosseinHashemi/README.md

 # I am
 driven by the challenge of designing AI systems for real-world problems—whether in **computer vision**, **NLP**, or **TSF**.
-My work covers the full lifecycle: building, training, and evaluating models with modern frameworks, all while practising CRISP-DM like methodologies.
+My work covers the full lifecycle: building, training, and evaluating models with modern frameworks.

-Research-wise, Currently I am pursuing my M.Sc. with focus on `Knowledge Distillation` and `Symbolic Reasoning`.
+Research-wise, Currently I am doing my M.S.
+Thesis with focus on `Knowledge Distillation` and `Symbolic Reasoning`.
 Beside that I've been exposed to articles on **Computer Vision**, **Machine Unlearning**, **Federated Learning** and **QML**.